-3. Know What Resources are Available
+3. Know What Resources Are Available

 2. Plan Ahead

-1. Unplug, Relax and Enjoy
+1. Unplug, Relax, and Enjoy

-After all of the planning, preparation, and implementation; the most important thing to do during your solo camping trip is self-care.
-This is your time to be alone, to relax, enjoy yourself, and do whatever brings you joy.
-Do all of the things you want to do when you’re not alone, but feel like you don’t have time to do or when you have put yourself last for the benefit of others.
+After all of the planning, preparation, and implementation, the most important thing to do during your solo camping trip is self-care.
+This is your time to be alone, relax, enjoy yourself, and do whatever brings you joy.
+Do all of the things you want to do when you’re not alone, but feel like you don’t have time to do, or when you have put yourself last for the benefit of others.
 Even if you don’t eat all of the food you made or don’t do any of the activities you planned, it doesn’t matter.
 Do whatever brings you joy in the moment.
-But I do suggest bringing things to entertain your self.
+But I do suggest bringing things to entertain yourself.
 Take several books and our secret weapon, a hammock!
 My Gawdt!!!
 Download some books or movies on your phone or iPad.
-If exercise is your thing, bring a yoga mat, your hiking boots, mountain bike and of course some work out clothes.
-Here’s the key though….The key is to not put any pressure on yourself to do any of this.
+If exercise is your thing, bring a yoga mat, your hiking boots, your mountain bike, and of course, some workout clothes.
+Here’s the key though: it’s essential to avoid putting any pressure on yourself to do any of this.
 Remember, this is about self-care and self-love and saying yes to yourself.
 And please remember to turn your phone off and truly unplug.
 The only person you have to answer to is you.